-The Agency shall publish and disseminate information to the public which will enhance decision making as mandated by §408.063(2), Florida Statutes.
+The Agency for Health Care Administration shall publish and disseminate information to the public which will enhance decision making as mandated by §408.063(2), Florida Statutes.

-The Office provides community outreach and education through the publication of consumer materials, responses to requests from the public, and participation in community outreach programs.
+The Office of Data Dissemination and Communication provides community outreach and education through the publication of consumer materials, responses to requests from the public, and participation in community outreach programs.

-E-mail requests from the public received through the www.FloridaHealthFinder.gov website include information on specific health care facilities and providers; Medicaid and other insurance questions; data requests; educational information on health care issues; and requests for referrals to meet basic needs like health care, medication, insurance, food, and shelter.
-In 2011, the Florida Center responded to 1,459 requests for information.
+Email requests from the public received through the www.FloridaHealthFinder.gov website include information on specific health care facilities and providers; Medicaid and other insurance questions; data requests; educational information on health care issues; and requests for referrals to meet basic needs like health care, medication, insurance, food, and shelter.
+In 2012, the Florida Center for Health Information and Policy Analysis responded to 785 requests for information.